siliconprime-hoanguyen/instant-streaming/README.md

 {
   phone: '12312312',
   email: 'abc@xyz.com',
-  deviceAddress: 'xxxx', //optional, only mobile needs to provide this
+  deviceToken: 'xxxx', //optional, only mobile needs to provide this
   deviceType: 'android', //or ios, optional, only mobile needs to provide this
   bundleId: 'xxxx', //optional, only mobile needs to provide this }